Thanks to Kelly for suggesting our Baby Name of the Day.

 Today the most famous bearer of the -ael spelling might be celebrity chef and television host Rachael Ray, but she’s far from the only one.

-I call Rachel a near-classic; that’s because we really do hear it everywhere, across decades.
+The baby name Rachel counts as a near-classic; that’s because we really do hear it everywhere, across decades.

 It’s broadly tied to the 90s, thanks to Jennifer Aniston’s star turn on generation-defining Friends, as well as her character’s signature haircut.